g-ch/IsaacLab/Installation_my.md

 ```
 in the conda environment you created.
 The above command should launch the simulator and display a window with a black ground plane.
 You can exit the script by pressing Ctrl+C on your terminal.

+### Enable ROS1
+Refer to [this site](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_ros.html#isaac-sim-app-enable-ros).
+What you need to do is:
+Open isaacsim (using omniverse-launcher or run a standalone script) and go to the extension manager menu Window->Extensions and search for ROS Bridge.
+Enable ROS bridge (for ROS1) in ISAAC Sim (though it is said to be deprecated) and select "AUTOLOAD".

 ## Others
 ### Set up vscode